Collective Commitments & Aging

-In 2018, Collective Commitments is committed to becoming a leader in the community of Aging 2.0 Local Chapters.
-Portland Maine is honored to become the 51st Aging 2.0 Local Chapter.Learn MOre
+In 2019, Collective Commitments is committed to becoming a leader in the community of Aging 2.0 Local Chapters.
+To learn more about Aging2.0 continue scrolling down.

 What is Aging 2.0 and why Portland, Maine?

 Aging2.0 supports innovators that are taking on the biggest challenges and opportunities in aging.
 Did you know that Maine has the average oldest population in the United States of America?
 Patricia Pinto, Founder of Maine's first and only Aging2.0 chapter gives an overview of why Aging2.0 is a good fit for Maine and her aspirations for the future.

 Engagement & Purpose